ConLee337/TechConnect/README.md

 # TechConnect
-Developement of website as group project
+Developement of website as group project.
+It is a type of e-commerce website.